 About the Program

-All students take a Hungarian language course and select four courses from among the CIEE area studies electives or Corvinus University economics courses offered in English, OR select three courses and a credit-bearing internship.
+All students take a Hungarian language course and select four courses from among a wide range of Corvinus University courses offered in English.

-For more information on courses offered, please visit the CIEE Hungary page here.
-Scroll to the bottom of the page (Academics) and click on course descriptions.
+For more information on courses offered, please visit the API Budapest page here.
+Select the "courses" button at the top.

-This program is open to sophomores, juniors and seniors in good academic and social standing who have a minimum GPA of 2.75.
-Although there are no specific program prerequisites, all students are required to take a Hungarian language course on-site.
+This program is open to sophomores, juniors, and seniors in good academic and social standing who have a minimum GPA of 2.75.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-The program includes visits to sites of historic and cultural importance in and around Budapest such as museums, galleries and theaters.
-Students also participate in excursions to the Danube Bend and to other culturally and historically significant parts of Hungary.
-In addition, a four-day study tour to rural villages in Transylvania in Romania is included.
-During this excursion, students stay with families and learn about this unique area, one of Europe’s most ethnically diverse regions.
+The program includes visits to sites of historic and cultural importance in and around Budapest, as well as excursions to the Danube Bend and to other culturally and historically significant parts of Hungary.
+An international excursion to either Krakow, Poland or the Transylvania region of Romania is also included.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.